Java

 Optionals

-Let’s make a Person class, where a person has a required name, but an optional boss.
-For a given person p, writing p.boss.name could throw a NullPointerException, so we probably have to write:
+If, for example, we wanted each person to have a required name but an optional boss, writing person.boss.name could throw a NullPointerException, so we probably have to write:

 // Do something with p.boss.name